...Our workmanship is never noticed 😉

 In the case of drywall work, there are electric sanders that the dust control vacuum hooks up to and sucks the drywall dust out right then and there, before it has the chance to spread.
 One of the best dust control machines is called the Festool – Dust Extractor, which hooks up to a multitude of their proprietary tools.

-The use of a system such as this one not only makes the job much easier for the contractor, it also eliminates a lot of frustration for the homeowner.
+The use of a system such as this one not only makes the job much easier for the contractor whether he is doing a bunch of patches or just cracks in walls.
+It also eliminates a lot eleof frustration for the homeowner.
 It will eliminate the cleaning needed in the rest of the home as the problem is being tackled from the beginning.

 If you are having the stipple removed in your home, there are multiple things to consider.
 First off, it is the law in Ontario that you are to provide your contractor with lab results proving that the area and materials they’ll be working on do not contain asbestos.
 Should you fail to do this you may be putting your contractor at severe risk.
 While we know you care very much about your contractor, this isn’t the only risk.
 The asbestos containing dust could also spread to the rest of the house, where your children play.
 If this asbestos containing dust spreads to the rest of the house, a regular cleaning won’t cut it.
 A duct cleaning will have to be scheduled in which, you’ll have to let that contractor know that the house has been contaminated with asbestos containing dust and that you need a thorough cleaning.